sansistrying/Wepon-and-Suspicious-Activity-Detection-using-opencv/README.md

 - A trained emotion recognition model (in the example, "FacialExpressionModel.h5" is used)
 - YOLO weights and configuration files (for weapon detection)

+You can download the trained emotion recognition model from this [Google Drive link](https://drive.google.com/drive/folders/1DtSixBhCt3Ac2IxRnLDiaWtLzimh7MGi?usp=sharing).

+- YOLO weights and configuration files for weapon detection

+You can obtain the YOLO configuration files and weights from this [Google Drive link](https://drive.google.com/drive/folders/1DtSixBhCt3Ac2IxRnLDiaWtLzimh7MGi?usp=sharing).

 ## Usage

 ### 1. Install Dependencies